-Income received by Mexican tax resident individuals from inheritance and donations (when applicable) in a given tax year, must be reported to the tax authorities in their annual tax return.
+Income received by Mexican tax resident individuals from inheritances and donations (when applicable) in a given tax year must be reported to the tax authorities in their annual tax return.
 Income received by resident individuals from donations shall be reported to the tax authorities when all donations (including prizes and loans) received in a tax year exceed 600,000 Mexican pesos.

-Income received as a result of a gift from a spouse, lineal ancestors or lineal descendants is also exempt.
+Income received as a result of a gift from a spouse, lineal ancestor or lineal descendant is also exempt.
 However, gifts between siblings are not exempt, and gifts to parents are not exempt if the asset is later given or sold to a sibling of the original owner.

 vi Taxpayers subject to the preferential tax regime

-Income subject to the preferential tax regime is subject to taxation in Mexico in the fiscal year that such income is generated abroad, even if the income, dividends or profits have not yet been distributed by the entity or figure in which the Mexican taxpayer directly or indirectly participates.
+Income subject to the preferential tax regime is subject to taxation in Mexico during the fiscal year that such income is generated abroad, even if the income, dividends or profits have not yet been distributed by the foreign legal entity in which the Mexican taxpayer directly or indirectly participates.

-Taxpayers must file in February of each fiscal year an informative tax return regarding income subject to the preferential tax regime directly or indirectly; income generated in the previous tax year; income generated in blacklisted countries; and transactions carried out through tax-transparent foreign legal entities or figures.
+In February of each fiscal year, taxpayers must file an informative tax return regarding income subject to the preferential tax regime directly or indirectly; income generated in the previous tax year; income generated in blacklisted countries; and transactions carried out through foreign legal entities.

-There are several exceptions to this regime, especially regarding the absence of effective control on the foreign legal entity or legal figure.
-See Section IV.
+There are several exceptions to this regime, especially regarding the absence of effective control of the foreign legal entity.

-Succession is a part of civil law that, for purposes of Mexican legislation, is regulated in the federal and local civil codes.
-Mexico has 32 federal states or entities, including the capital, Mexico City.
-The federal and local civil codes have mostly the same regulations but there may be specific conditions that differ among them.
+Succession is a part of civil law that, for the purposes of Mexican legislation, is regulated in the federal and local civil codes.
+Mexico has 32 federal states and entities, including the capital, Mexico City.
+The federal and local civil codes have mostly the same regulations, but there may be specific conditions that differ among them.

-The Federal Constitution establishes that the powers not expressly granted to the Federation are understood to be reserved to the states.
-Therefore, since succession is not a federal matter, depending on the state where the succession takes place, their local civil code will be the applicable one.
+The Federal Constitution establishes that the powers not expressly granted to the federation are understood to be reserved to the states.
+Therefore, since succession is not a federal matter, depending on the state where the succession takes place, the local civil code will be the applicable one.

 A foreign person may inherit in Mexico.
 In this scenario, the inheritor must comply with certain Mexican rules.
 In this regard, generally, foreigners can acquire real estate (including through inheritance) in Mexico if they agree to consider themselves as nationals with respect to said property and not to invoke the protection of their governments.